 The main house is long and narrow at roughly 26m by 9m with a long galley passage incorporating multiple picture windows which run the length of the courtyard.
 This is a light filled home with a wonderful depth of character, designed to capture amazing Taranaki sunsets and a healthy lifestyle.

-Contact us to start your home building journey today.Back to Bespoke Designs Next Home: Pavilion Home Design
+Contact us to start your home building journey today.Back to Concept Designs Explore Design and Build Next Home: Pavilion Home Design